YurijGolikov99/Automation_Quality_Assurance-Engineer/README.md

 - Сonstantly improving in javа language
 - Learning everything i need to know and become the best (this is my motto)

+# My kit of Tools and Technologies that i have studied and use in development and testing

 ## Tools that i have studied and use
 |IntelliJIDEACE|Postman|Swagger|Charles|Fiddler|Xcode|AndroidStudio|MySQLWorkbench|DBeaver|Figma|VCSGit|GitLab|GitHub|AllureReports|AllureTestOPS|TestRail|AtlassianJira|Confluence|
 | :---: | :---: | :---: | :---: | :---: |  :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |